trufflesuite/trufflesuite.com/src/tutorials/pet-shop.md

 Things to notice:

+* First, we check if we are using modern dapp browsers or the more recent versions of [MetaMask](https://github.com/MetaMask) where an `ethereum` provider is injected into the `window` object.
+If so, we use it to create our web3 object, but we also need to explicitly request access to the accounts with `ethereum.enable()`.

-* First, we check if there's a web3 instance already active.
-(Ethereum browsers like [Mist](https://github.com/ethereum/mist) or Chrome with the [MetaMask](https://metamask.io/) extension will inject their own web3 instances.)
-If an injected web3 instance is present, we get its provider and use it to create our web3 object.
+* If the `ethereum` object does not exist, we then check for an injected `web3` instance.
+If it exists, this indicates that we are using an older dapp browser (like [Mist](https://github.com/ethereum/mist) or an older version of MetaMask).
+If so, we get its provider and use it to create our web3 object.

 * If no injected web3 instance is present, we create our web3 object based on our local provider.
 (This fallback is fine for development environments, but insecure and not suitable for production.)